r4d1n/photographyistechnology/_drafts/aws.md

 This is pretty cool, but at the same time it also means that a lot more people who use computers will not necessarily be able to tinker and understand how they work, because these devices are usually more locked down than a full-blown machine where it's easy enough to install your own OS or software from anywhere.
 This is good for security and reliability but I do worry about the obfuscation of underlying mechanisms and the propagation of the sense that technology really is magic.

-From my perspective as a developer and as an artist who is interested in incorporating computers into my practice, the cloud is both a tremendous tool and a fascinating subject in and of itself.
+From my perspective as a developer and as an artist who is interested in incorporating computers into my practice, the cloud represents both a tremendous potential asset and a fascinating subject in and of itself.
+At the workshop I learned some of the basics of using the primary AWS offerings, like EC2 servers, elastic load balancers, and the managed relational database service, and also gained some insight into what the plethora of other services are used for.
+The whole thing is an astounding technical achievement and I am looking forward to hosting sites or applications of my own on AWS, or maybe making use of EC2 or Lambda to run some web scrapers.
+Better understanding the scope of Amazon's cloud business also gave me a lot to think about in terms of the role of infrastructure companies in shaping how the Internet is organized and run.

+In the physical world, infrastructure like roads and bridges are built and maintained by the government.
+Where I live right now, the roads are not very well maintained and apparently [even the new Bay Bridge has some serious flaws](http://sfist.com/2015/06/24/bay_bridge_bolts_show_more_ominous.php).
+But it's still nice to know that roads and such are part of the commons, even though they are [sorely disregarded](http://www.infrastructurereportcard.org/).
+The idea of private roads and bridges, access to which is contingent on corporate whims, seems kind of dystopian.
+At the same time, there is not really any physical world, publically-sponsored equivalent to something like AWS, which is obsessively engineered to be excellent and work perfectly 99.999% of the time.
+This tension between public and private projects is a common theme in American politics and I have a feeling it will come up a lot as we hurtle toward the election next November.

 <figure>
   <img src="/assets/2015/10/aws-loft/cloud-kegerator.jpg" />
   <figcaption>
-    There was also a cloud connected kegerator that made use of a number of AWS products to track the duration and volume of beer pours.
+    The loft has a cloud connected kegerator that uses several AWS products to track and visualize the duration and volume of beer pours.
   </figcaption>
 </figure>